 In the on demand test the apprentice must achieve the correct percentage (e.g. 70%) of correct answers to pass the assessment activity.
 The on demand test will feature a sample of questions, based on a representative sample of the assessment criteria in Annex F(i).
+It will contain questions on both the core and the apprentice's chosen specialist function.
+Apprentices must pass both sections (core and specialist function) to pass overall on this assessment activity.

-In the observation the apprentice must demonstrate competence against all of the assessment criteria in Annex F(ii).
+In the observation the apprentice must demonstrate competence against all of the assessment criteria in Annex F(ii), both for the core and their chosen specialist function.
 The apprentice will be observed in their normal working environment performing their job.
 Observations need to be carefully planned to ensure adequate opportunity to cover the criteria.
 To pass, the observation will recognise competence in achieving objectives on time and to standard.